 - a.
 By Georgia Statues, utilities whether public or privately owned, aerial or underground, are permitted by the Department and local governments to be accommodated within the public right of way.
 To this end, the Contractor needs to make every effort to design/build a project that will accommodate (and minimize impacts to) all existing utilities and new utilities to be constructed concurrently with the project.
 The selection of typical section features, horizontal alignment, and location of storm sewer lines are design elements that can sometimes be varied without violating safety standards, and accepted design principles.
 Design/construction techniques that minimize or avoid utility conflicts may involve increased upfront costs; however, those costs are offset by savings during construction, in addition to the total cost savings for the project (the Department or local government) and the respective utility owners. - b.
 Additional guidance for accommodating utilities within the right of way are given in the AASHTO publications: A Guide for Accommodating Utilities within Highway Right of Way, A Policy on Geometric Design of Highways and Streets; the TRB publication: Policies for Accommodation of Utilities on Highway Rights-of-Way; and in GDOT's Utility Accommodation Policy and Standards, current edition. - c.
 The Utility Plans are used as the primary tool to identify and resolve utility related conflicts/issues prior to beginning the construction of a project.
 Also, when these plans are properly prepared as indicated in this Special Provision; they will support the vital coordination required between the Contractor and the Utility Owner during construction.
-Existing utility information shown on the utility plans for this project have been obtained from an Overhead / Subsurface Utility Engineering (SUE) Investigation (please refer to Section 3.C. for more information on SUE).
-This existing utility information of this project.
-However, the Contractor shall be responsible for supplementing this utility information for utilities that have been installed after the Overhead / Subsurface Utility Engineering (SUE) Investigation was performed.
+Existing utility information shown on the utility Plans for this project have been obtained from an Overhead / Subsurface Utility Engineering (SUE) Investigation (please refer to 999.3.D.3.c. for more information on SUE).
+This existing utility information has been provided by the Department for the Contractor's use in the design and construction of this project.
+However, the Contractor shall be responsible for supplementing this utility information for utilities that have been Page 28 of 35 installed after the Overhead / Subsurface Utility Engineering (SUE) Investigation was performed.
 Known utilities and contacts are shown in the Costing Plans Package.
 This information shall be verified by the Contractor.